 You are required to cite all external resources used to complete your assignment.
-This includes names of any classmates you worked with.
 Failure to do so will be considered plagiarism.

-No late work will be accepted.
+• No late work will be accepted.
 However, your single lowest homework score will be dropped at the end of the semester.